 Level 1: quoted (unadjusted) prices in active markets for identical assets or liabilities.
+Level 2: other techniques for which all inputs which have a significant effect on the recorded fair

 Level 2: other techniques for which all inputs which have a significant effect on the recorded fair value are observable, either directly or indirectly.